syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting Started.md

 N> Essential Kanban supporting Xamarin.Forms version 2.3.0.49 and greater.

-Currently an additional step is required for configuring Windows and iOS platforms.
+Currently an additional step is required for configuring UWP and iOS platforms.
 We need to create an instance of SfKanbanRenderer as shown below.

 Create an instance of SfKanbanRenderer in the constructor of MainPage in UWP project as shown below.